Technical Deep Dive

 Data Lifecycle

 All invite data is automatically deleted after 24 hours or upon successful exchange, whichever comes first.
+WebSocket relay messages are forwarded in real-time and never stored.
 The server stores no long-term user data.